Thermodynamics of Markov Processes with Non-extensive Entropy and Free Energy: Tsallis Thermodynamics of Master Equations

 where

-{\bf\em Markovian dynamics with detailed balance.} Master equation with detailed balance is a special class of stochastic systems which represent closed systems approaching to equilibrium.
-For master equation with detailed balance, $\pi_iw_{ij}=\pi_jw_{ji}$ is equivalent to the Kolmogorov cycle condition:
+{\bf\em Markovian dynamics with detailed balance.} Master equation with detailed balance is a special class of stochastic systems which represents closed systems approaching to equilibrium.
+For master equations with detailed balance, $\pi_iw_{ij}=\pi_jw_{ji}$ is equivalent to the Kolmogorov cycle condition:

-for any cycle path $i_0,i_1,\cdots,i_{n-1},i_n,i_0$ \cite{jqq_book}.
+for any cycle path $i_0,i_1,\cdots,i_{n-1},i_n,i_0$ \cite{Jiang2005Mathematical}.
 Then we have

-In this case, the $\phi_{ij}$ and $\Phi_{ij}$ can be identified as Onsager's thermodynamic flux and force, respectively.
-Therefore, we shall call their product {\em free energy dissipation rate}
+In this case, the $\phi_{ij}$ and $\Phi^{(q)}_{ij}$ can be identified as Onsager's thermodynamic flux and force, respectively.
+Therefore, we shall call their product the {\em free energy dissipation rate}

 For standard extensive thermodynamics, the Onsager's thermodynamic force $\Phi_{ij}$ is ``locally determined''.
-It depends only on $p_i$, $p_j$, $w_{ij}$ and $w_{ji}$.
-The local energy difference $\epsilon_i-\epsilon_j =\ln(w_{ij}/w_{ji})$.
-However, Eq. (\ref{O_force}) shows that the $\Phi_{ij}$ here dependens also on stationary $\pi_i$ and $\pi_j$, not just their ratio which can be determined locally (Or equivalently, it depends on the absolute value of $\epsilon_i$ and $\epsilon_j$, not just their difference.)
+It depends only on $p_i$, $p_j$, $w_{ij}$, $w_{ji}$ and the local energy difference $\epsilon_i-\epsilon_j =\ln(w_{ij}/w_{ji})$.
+However, Eq. (\ref{O_force}) shows that the $\Phi_{ij}^{(q)}$ here depends also on stationary $\pi_i$ and $\pi_j$, not just their ratio which can be determined locally (Or equivalently, it depends on the absolute value of $\epsilon_i^{(q)}$ and $\epsilon_j^{(q)}$, not just their difference).
 This is a consequence of the particular transformation invariance for zero energy of Tsallis' statistics.